alsprogrammer/Robotic_parts_for_children/README.md

 ## Why Robic construction set?

 It is aimed to STEM education.
 You can build your own robot, using universal parts, tiding them up using usual fasteners like ones being used in the real world.

+## Special thanks to

+* Matthew Beckler for his amazing Arduino dimensions diagram
+* [Jason Huggins](http://www.thingiverse.com/hugs/about) for the inspiration for creating my own beam design
+* Juan Gonzalez for his great design of servo mounting wheel

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons Licence" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />
 This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.